ecadlabs/taquito/docs/ledger_signer.md

  - path: **default value is "44'/1729'/0'/0'/0'"**
  The Ledger derivation path is used to get the accounts from a mnemonic phrase.
 The first path used on the Ledger is usually `44'/1729'/0'/0'/0'` or can also be `44'/1729'/0'/0'`.
  The meaning of the numbers in the path is: `purpose'/coin_type'/account'/change'/address_index'`.
 The path must always begin with `44'/1729'`.
- If you want to get the next address from a mnemonic phrase, the last number of the path `address_index` needs to be increased by one (`44'/1729'/0'/0'/1'`).
+ If you want to get the next address from a mnemonic phrase, the last number of the path (`address_index`) needs to be increased by one (`44'/1729'/0'/0'/1'`).
  You can use as a parameter the `HDPathTemplate` which refers to `44'/1729'/0'/0'/${address_index}'`.
 You will only have to specify what is the index of the address you want to use.
 Or you can also use a complete path as a parameter.
  - prompt: **default is true**
- If true, you will be asked, on your Ledger device, for validation to send your public key.
+ If true, you will be asked, on your Ledger device, for validation to send your public key. ***Note that confirmation is required when using `@ledgerhq/hw-transport-u2f`, so you should not set this parameter to false if you are using this transport.***
  - derivationType: **default is DerivationType.tz1**
  It can be DerivationType.tz1, DerivationType.tz2 or DerivationType.tz3.